Top Sleep Positions for 6 Common Conditions

 Problem: Sleeping in a fetal position with sustained elbow flexion results in traction ischemia to the ulnar nerve.

 Solution: Limiting sustained elbow flexion will reduce ulnar nerve stretch.
-(4) Utilizing a brace that prevents elbow flexion beyond 45 degrees will limit stretch to the ulnar nerve.
+(4) A brace that prevents elbow flexion beyond 45 degrees will also limit ulnar nerve stretch.

 Pro Tip: consider the ulnar nerve floss for self-care to desensitize the nerve throughout the day.